-In fact, Social Security’s $762 billion in benefits sparked almost 1.4 trillion in total spending last year, according to a new analysis by AARP’s Public Policy Institute – $25.2 billion in North Carolina alone.
+In fact, Social Security’s $762 billion in benefits sparked almost 1.4 trillion in total spending last year, according to a NC State Report by AARP’s Public Policy Institute – $25.2 billion in North Carolina alone.
 Individuals made a multitude of purchases with their benefits, boosting sales for local retailers, small business, big corporations, the whole gamut of goods and services.

 Yet Social Security’s economic contribution didn’t end there.
 After consumers spent the money, businesses spent it once again, using it to finance jobs and make purchases and investments.
 In other words, the cash continued to ripple through the economy in a tremendous “multiplier effect” that enriched all kinds of enterprises.

 Some of that revenue even paid for public services, in the form of local and state tax revenues – $2.5 billion in North Carolina.

 Overall, each dollar in Social Security benefits generates about $2 in spending, the AARP study found.
 Social Security also helps younger people in ways that rarely get attention.
 For example, Social Security benefits support 309,000 jobs in North Carolina .

 Impressive as the state data are, the national figures are remarkable.
 The $1.4 trillion in U.S. economic activity driven by Social Security meant about 9.2 million U.S. jobs in 2012 (many of them in retail, food services, real estate, health care and financial sectors).
 At a time of weak job creation, that’s an economic benefit worth applauding.